I Changed My Life in Just 5 Seconds!

 I set my alarm, motivated about how I was going to get up after the FIRST ring.
 I really thought this was going to work out great because – after all – I didn’t want to wake up the person next to me (aka the sleeping boss).

 Welp, it didn’t work.
 Oh my goodness… I couldn’t believe it didn’t work!
 I pressed snooze again and again.
-It was when Collin looked over at me (I was still half-asleep) and said, “I’m not really understanding the concept behind what you’re doing and what the point is with hearing continuous sounds going off periodically for over 30 minutes?”
+It was when Collin looked over at me (I was still half-asleep) and said, “Yoohoo – Erica?
+You up?
+Can you explain the concept behind what you’re doing and what the point is with hearing continuous sounds going off periodically for over 30 minutes?”
 OOPS! 😬

-A lot of the times, I honestly didn’t even remember doing it.
+A lot of the time, I honestly didn’t even remember doing it.
 I just got so used to it, it was a part of my life.